Counting Finite Index Subrings of $\mathbb{Z}^n$: Computing , , and

 Taking $v_3 \circ v_4$ gives

-Every solution to these three equations $(x,y,u,v,c')$ gives $p^2$ irreducible subring matrices since these equations depend only on $x$ and $y$ modulo $p$, rather than their particular values.
-Therefore, we need only count solutions to equations \eqref{eq1}, \eqref{eq2}, and \eqref{eq3} for which $0 \le x, y < p$.
+These congruences depend only on $x$ and $y$ modulo $p$, rather than their particular values, so any solution $(x,y,u,v,c')$ to these three congruences gives $p^2$ irreducible subring matrices.
+Therefore, we need only count solutions to equations \eqref{eq1}, \eqref{eq2}, and \eqref{eq3} for which $0 \le x, y \le p-1$.

 If $c' = 0$, then equations \eqref{eq1} and \eqref{eq2} imply that $x,y \in \{0,1\}$.
 By equation (\ref{eq3}) we cannot have $x=y=1$.
 Any choices of $u$ and $v$ now satisfy these equations.
 This gives $3p^2$ choices for $(x,y,u,v,c')$ and $3p^4$ irreducible subring matrices.